Jagadeesh-Rachapudi/bike-kem/README.md

-Additional implementation of BIKE (Bit Flipping Key Encapsulation)
+Additional implementation of Lean-BIKE (Bit Flipping Key Encapsulation)
 ------------------------------------------------------------------

-This package is an "Additional Optimized" implementation of the Key Encapsulation Mechanism (KEM) [BIKE](https://bikesuite.org).
+This package is an "Additional Optimized" implementation of a IND-CPA secure version of Key Encapsulation Mechanism (KEM) [BIKE](https://bikesuite.org), intended to be used only with ephemeral keys.
+This version of BIKE was presented at the NIST 5th PQC Standardization Conference (April 10-12, 2024): [A lean BIKE KEM design for ephemeral key agreement](https://csrc.nist.gov/csrc/media/Events/2024/fifth-pqc-standardization-conference/documents/papers/a-lean-bike-kem.pdf).

 It is developed and maintained solely by the DGK team that consists of Nir Drucker, Shay Gueron, and Dusan Kostic.